From Pantone’s Colour of the Year to the Ugliest Colour in the World

 Style

-Digital hand-drawn illustration with pop art and retro influences
+Digital hand-drawn illustration with bold color blocking and poster art influences

 Subject